 There's one more caveat, though: when it comes to the season's hottest toys, you'll want to get them as soon as possible.
 If there's a must-have toy for the kid in your life, you should probably grab it when you can, even if it's not on sale.

-Readers, what items are you planning to steer clear of on Black Friday?
+Readers, what do you think are the things not to buy on Black Friday?
 Let us know in the comments below!